Gravity assist: Explanation

 A gravity assist around a planet changes a spacecraft's velocity (relative to the Sun) by entering and leaving the gravitational sphere of influence of a planet.
-The spacecraft's speed increases as it approaches the planet and decreases as it leaves the planet.
-To increase speed, the spacecraft approaches the planet in the same direction the planet is orbiting the Sun, and departs in the opposite direction.
-To decrease speed, the spacecraft approaches the planet traveling the opposite direction from planet's orbital velocity.
-In both types of maneuver the energy transfer compared to the planet's total orbital energy is negligible.
 The sum of the kinetic energies of both bodies remains constant (see elastic collision).
 A slingshot maneuver can therefore be used to change the spaceship's trajectory and speed relative to the Sun.

 A close terrestrial analogy is provided by a tennis ball bouncing off the front of a moving train.
 Imagine standing on a train platform, and throwing a ball at 30 km/h toward a train approaching at 50 km/h.
 The driver of the train sees the ball approaching at 80 km/h and then departing at 80 km/h after the ball bounces elastically off the front of the train.
 Because of the train's motion, however, that departure is at 130 km/h relative to the train platform; the ball has added twice the train's velocity to its own.

 Translating this analogy into space: in the planet reference frame, the spaceship has a vertical velocity of v relative to the planet.
 After the slingshot occurs the spaceship is leaving on a course 90 degrees to that which it arrived on.
 It will still have a velocity of v, but in the horizontal direction.
 In the Sun reference frame, the planet has a horizontal velocity of v, and by using the Pythagorean Theorem, the spaceship initially has a total velocity of √2v.
 After the spaceship leaves the planet, it will have a velocity of v + v = 2v, gaining approximately 0.6v.